-We met in tennis class and were forced with threats of violence to join the team.
+We met in tennis class after it was strongly requested by the coach to join the team.
 Our school was in a poorer neighborhood and there were few prospects for tennis about.

 The coach saw me hitting a ball against the backboards one day and informed me that I was a member of the team.
-My friend went on to be a private professional tennis coach and won the U.S. Doubles over 60, twice.
+My friend went on to be a private professional tennis coach for his long working career and won the U.S. Doubles over 60, twice.
 I still play for fun and exercise as he does.
 I am 68 and he is close behind me.

 Luckily our wives get along well and we have a good time traveling together.

 My friend and his wife have been together for many years.
 His father was a pastor and performed my first wedding ceremony.
 That marriage lasted just seven years, but I did not hold it against him.
 He did the best he could.
 My wife and I must take credit for that failure, I suppose.
-I did ask for my money back more than once.
+I did ask for my money back for his services more than once, but he just smiled.

-We flew into Vancouver, met them at the port and prepared to boarded our ship.
+We flew into Vancouver and met them at the port and prepared to boarded our ship.

 While we were waiting, we saw two people that we both recognized.
-We only had traveling companions in common these days as they live in Washington State and we live in California.
-How could we both know these people?
+We had only been traveling companions for a few years.
+How could we possibly have both known these people?
+These days they live in Washington State and we live in California.
+Where would we have crossed paths with these same two people?

-We walked over to them, introduced ourselves, and began a conversation.
+We walked over to them, introduced ourselves, and began a conversation with them.
 It turned out that we had met them on a trip to the Civil War and Revolutionary War battle fields years before.